Immigration Law

 During the conversation, the fraudulent worker will report that they have found a minor who claims to be a member of their family and that they will also be leaving the refugee center soon.
 Then they request money to undertake the legal procedures and pay for the child’s trip.

-The FTC recommends not sending money to strangers and further notes that government agencies do not request money over the phone.
-Nor should you reveal your contact information.
+The FTC recommends not sending money to strangers.
+The U.S. government and law enforcement agencies do not request money over the phone.
+Don’t reveal your personal contact information to these impersonators, who may also try to commit identity theft.

-If you are a relative of a migrant child under the care of the Office for Refugee Resettlement and want to know about their situation, you can call the following telephone number: 1-800-203-7001.
+If you are a relative of a migrant child under the care of the Office of Refugee Resettlement (ORR) and want to know about their situation, you can call the following telephone number: 1-800-203-7001.

 Request for Fee Payments by Phone or Email

 According to USCIS, if someone emails or calls you demanding money to pay immigration service fees, it is a scam, and you risk losing your money.
-The scammers often require using gift cards or cash cards to use in the transaction.
+Scammers often require you to use gift cards or cash cards in transactions.

 USCIS representatives do not request payments over the phone, by email, or by using companies like Western Union or MoneyGram.
-It is recommended to check the procedures and filing fees for USCIS forms before sending money through strangers.
+Check the procedures and filing fees for USCIS forms before sending money through strangers.
 Also, do not disclose sensitive information about your finances or assets.

 Visa Lottery Fraud

-The Diversity Visa Program (DV) is administered by the U.S. Department of State (DOS).
-To achieve this benefit, you need to apply with the government and you do not have to pay for it.
+The U.S. Department of State (DOS) administers the Diversity Visa (DV) Program.
+To apply for the visa lottery, you need to apply with the government and you do not have to pay for it.

-If you win the lottery, DOS will not send you a letter or email notifying you that you were elected, nor will it ask you for money to continue with the visa procedure.
+If you win the lottery, DOS will not send you a text or email notifying you that you won.
+Nor will it ask you for money to continue with the visa procedure.
 The only way to know if you were selected is by checking the status of your DV directly on the DOS website.

 Fake Websites Promoting Themselves as Government Websites

-Scammers create web pages that make it look like they are affiliated with USCIS.
+Scammers create web pages that make it look like they are part of the U.S. Citizenship and Immigration Services (USCIS).
 Their designs tend to confuse users because they look a lot like the official websites of federal government agencies.

 The real pages: